amc19008/Venom_Gene_Annotation/README.md

         mv T_serru_nt_dl.fasta nt_multi
 *

-        cp BLASTI_tblastn_array.sh nt_multi
+        cp BLASTI_tblastx_array.sh nt_multi
 *

         cd nt_multi
-Edit the lines in the BLASTItblastn_array script leading to the directory your fastas and databases are in:
+Edit the lines in the BLASTItblastx_array script leading to the directory your fastas and databases are in:

     ...
     # Directory containing the FASTA files